fdr42/SemWeb/Rendu/readme.md

 ## RDFa

 We have integrated **RDFa** technology into html pages to facilitate data extraction.
-We made sure that all information of all the stations could be extracted via the source code of the main page, or each station individually via the station details popup.
+We made sure that all information of all the stations could be extracted via the source code of the main page, or each station individually via the station details popup. (in **resources/templates/stationList.html**)
 # Other technologies used
 ## Spring boot
 We use [Spring boot](https://spring.io/projects/spring-boot) to do the backend of our web site.